Full List of Local Government Areas in Abuja FCT

 • Usuma

-Inside these wards, there are several towns and villages such as Bazango Bwari, Gaba, Kubwa, Kukuruku, Barago, Ushafa, and Zuma.
-Each ward is headed by an elected councilors to oversee its activities.
+Within these wards are several towns and villages, including Bazango Bwari, Gaba, Kubwa, Kukuruku, Barago, Ushafa, and Zuma.
+Each ward is headed by an elected councilor to oversee its activities.

 Landmarks in Bwari